aG8uZW4K/alpine-init/README.md

 located an separate partition

 ## Usage
-To regernate the initramfs file copy the initramfs-init from this repo to /usr/share/mkinitfs/initramfs-init amd execute
+To regenerate the initramfs file copy the file initramfs-init from this repo to /usr/share/mkinitfs/initramfs-init and execute
 ```BASH
 mkinitfs -c /etc/mkinitfs/mkinitfs.conf -b
 ```